nycu-caslab/AAML2025/project/final_project.md

 ## Grading Policy
 ----
-- We will compare your performances against the TA's reference design (simply the SIMD in lab 2) and will not be released.
+- Your performance will be compared against the TA’s baseline, implemented with only the SIMD approach from Lab 2.
+The baseline latency will **NOT** be released.
 - **Ranking:** A leaderboard will be released after the deadline.

 ## Grading Formula